GeorgiDinev/parrot-app/README.md

 I have a very annoying parrot which screams almost all day and drives my family crazy.
 That’s why I decided to develop this app with the hope to  make him be more quiet :)

-If he screams continuously a curtain will drop and it will cover the parrot’s cage and a calming music will be played on my mobile phone.
+If he screams continuously this app will detect it.
+After that the curtain will roll down and it will cover the parrot’s cage and a calming music will be played on my mobile phone.
 After several minutes the curtain will rise up and everything will be back to normal.

 A showcase of the result:</br>
 ![Screenshot](/showcase-pics/curtain-down.gif)            ![Screenshot](/showcase-pics/curtain-up.gif)